deeplearning4j/deeplearning4j/eigenvector.md

 The first component of PCA, like the first split in a decision tree, should be along the dimension that reduces unpredictability the most.

+Old-school machine-learning aficionados occasionally use PCA to preprocess data for their neural networks.
+By centering,  rotating and scaling data, PCA reduces its dimensionality and can improve the neural network's convergence speed and the overall quality of results.

 ## Other Resources

 * [A Tutorial on Principal Components Analysis](http://www.cs.otago.ac.nz/cosc453/student_tutorials/principal_components.pdf)